Detecting Information Relays in Deep Neural Networks: Methods

 We can now write the information that flows from the inputs via the hidden states to the outputs in terms of the shared information between all three random variables

-Because information {\em must} pass through the hidden layer, this ``triplet information" must be equal to the information $I(X_{\rm in};X_{\rm out})$ (see Fig.~\ref{fig;venn1}).
+Because information {\em must} pass through the hidden layer, this ``triplet information'' must be equal to the information $I(X_{\rm in};X_{\rm out})$ (see Figure~\ref{fig;venn1}).

-However, in general not all the nodes that comprise $Y$ carry information.
-Let us imagine for example that the set of hidden nodes $Y$ is composed of a set $Y_R$ that shares information with $X_{\rm in}$ and $X_{\rm out}$, and a set $Y_0$ that does not share this information, that is, $I(X_{\rm in};X_{\rm out};Y_0)=0$, with $Y=Y_R\otimes Y_0$.
-We will discuss the algorithm to determine which neurons belong in the set of relay neurons $\mathbb{Y_R}$ further below.
+However, in~general, not all of the nodes that comprise $Y$ carry information.
+Let us imagine, for~example, that the set of hidden nodes $Y$ is composed of a set $Y_R$ that shares information with $X_{\rm in}$ and $X_{\rm out}$, and~a set $Y_0$ that does not share this information, that is, $I(X_{\rm in};X_{\rm out};Y_0)=0$, with~$Y=Y_R\otimes Y_0$.
+We will discuss the algorithm to determine which neurons belong in the set of relay neurons $Y_R$ further below.

-The nodes that comprise $Y_0$ could, for example, have zero-weight connections to the inputs, the outputs, or both.
-They are defined in such a way that none of the information $I(X_{\rm in};X_{\rm out})$ (area outlined in yellow in Fig.~\ref{fig:Venn2}B) is shared with them.
+The nodes that comprise $Y_0$ could, for~example, have zero-weight connections to the inputs, the~outputs, or~both.
+They are defined in such a way that none of the information $I(X_{\rm in};X_{\rm out}$) (area outlined in yellow in Figure~\ref{fig:Venn2}B) is shared with~them.

-We call the information that is relayed through the ``critical" nodes that carry the information (the nodes in the set $Y_R$) the {\em relay information}.
-While we could define this information simply as the information shared between $X_{\rm in}$ that is also shared with the neurons identified to be in the set of $\mathbb{Y_R}$ (see section~\ref{ssaa}), it is important to deal with cases where neurons that are informationally inert (they do not read information from $X_{\rm in}$ nor write into $X_{\rm out}$) could nevertheless copy the state of a neuron that does relay information.
-As discussed in Appendix A, such neurons may be classified as belonging to the set $\mathbb{Y}_0$ (because removing them does not reduce the information carried by the set) yet show a nonvanishing $I(X_{\rm in};X_{\rm out};Y_0)$ since they are copying a neuron in $Y_R$.
-In order to eliminate such contributions, we measure the relay information {\em conditional} on the state of neurons in $Y_0$, that is
+We call the information that is relayed through the ``critical'' nodes that carry the information (the nodes in the set $Y_R$) the {\em relay information}.
+While we could define this information simply as the information shared between $X_{\rm in}$ that is also shared with the neurons identified to be in the set $\mathbb{Y_R}$ (see Section~\ref{ssaa}), it is important to deal with cases where neurons that are informationally inert (they do not read information from $X_{\rm in}$ nor write into $X_{\rm out}$) could nevertheless copy the state of a neuron that does relay information.
+In~the current construction, this does not appear to be very likely (or is at most a small effect).
+However, in~other architectures (such as recurrent neural networks, networks with multiple layers, probabilistic transfer functions, or~natural brains), such a phenomenon might be more common.
+As~discussed in Appendix~\ref{app1}, inert neurons that copy the state of relay neurons may be classified as belonging to the set $\mathbb{Y}_0$ (because removing them does not reduce the information carried by the set) yet show a nonvanishing $I(X_{\rm in};X_{\rm out};Y_0)$.
+In~order to eliminate such contributions, we measure the relay information {\em conditional} on the state of neurons in $Y_0$ that is